sightsdev/sights/README.md

 ```sh
 $ sudo apt install motion
 ```
-However, you might want to get the latest version from the [official repository](https://github.com/Motion-Project/motion).
+If you want the latest version, you might need to get it from the [official repository](https://github.com/Motion-Project/motion).

 The provided `motion.conf` file should be copied into the `/etc/motion/` directory.